Functional Genomics and Systems Biology

 17-26 June 2015

 Wellcome Trust Genome Campus, Hinxton, Cambridge

-This intensive laboratory and computer-based training course introduces participants to a wide range of post-genome techniques including practical experience in performing RNAi experiments, expression profiling using the latest platforms, yeast 2-hybrid analyses and hands on experience with sample preparation procedures for Illumina high throughput sequencing.
+This intensive laboratory and computer-based training course introduces participants to a wide range of post-genome techniques including practical experience in performing RNAi experiments, expression profiling using the latest platforms and hands on experience with sample preparation procedures for Illumina high-throughput sequencing.
 Laboratory work will be complemented by training in state-of-the-art approaches to data analysis and interpretation through the use of a range of bioinformatics resources and systems biology tools, including R, Bioconductor, network analysis (e.g. BioLayout Express3D) and pathway modelling.
 Particular emphasis will be placed upon the integration of complementary approaches to ask specific biological questions.

 The course will include seminars by distinguished international speakers who will present cutting-edge research in functional genomics and systems biology.

 RNAi has recently emerged as one of the most powerful tools for examining gene function.
 Participants will carry out a high-throughput RNAi screen in C.elegans and this will illustrate many of the theoretical considerations in designing such large-scale RNAi experiments.
 Different RNAi methodologies will be discussed both for C. elegans in vivo and RNAi in mammalian cells in culture.
 We will also illustrate how RNAi can be combined with microarray analysis to identify pathway targets.